Bloomingdale's: Founding (1861)

 The first Bloomingdale's was founded in New York City by Benjamin Bloomingdale and his son Lyman Bloomingdale in 1861 in its Lower East Side area, originally under the name Bloomingdale's Hoopskirts, initially focused on selling hoop skirts and European fashions.
 The brothers quickly identified opportunities for growth and expansion in the dynamic retail landscape of the time.
-In 1872, Lyman and his brother Joseph opened a second location called Bloomingdale's Great East Side Bazaar in Midtown Manhattan at 965 Third Avenue, between 56th & 57th Sts.
+In 1872, Lyman and his brother Joseph opened a second location called Bloomingdale's Great East Side Bazaar in Midtown Manhattan at 965 Third Avenue, between 56th & 57th Streets.
 The Bazaar later moved into three adjacent buildings further up the block before finally moving into a building at 59th St. and Third Avenue, where its flagship store remains today.

-Relocations and expansion (1860s-1890s)
+Relocations and expansion (1860s–1890s)

 In the subsequent years, Bloomingdale's underwent a series of relocations and expansions.
 The brothers moved the store from its original location to a larger space on 59th Street and Third Avenue.
 As the business flourished, necessitating more significant retail space, the store moved once again to its iconic location at 59th Street and Lexington Avenue in 1886.
 This move marked a turning point, solidifying the store's position as a prominent retail destination.

 In 1872, the store changed its name to "Bloomingdale's", reflecting the family name but also symbolized the flourishing and growth of their business.

 Joseph Bloomingdale retired from the company in 1896, giving his brother Lyman full control, and Lyman's sons Hiram and Samuel inherited his shares upon his death in 1905.